alsrb1223-gif/neoconfusion.github.io/_posts/2025-03-01-Enchanting_Arts.md

 Thongchai Winichakul.
 Siam Mapped: A History of the Geo-Body of a Nation.
 Honolulu: University of Hawaii Press, 1994.

-** This Essay is written during NYU Institute of Fine Arts Class "From Mapping to Mapmakers" taught by Prof. Dipti Khera **
+**This essay was written for the NYU Institute of Fine Arts course, "From Mapping to Mapmakers," taught by Prof. Dipti Khera**